codac-team/codac/doc/doc/manual/10-functions/index.rst

     Function f("x[2]", "sqrt(sqr(x[0]-1)+sqr(x[1]-2))");

-But sometimes it could be useful to define this function run-time, for example when the coordinates need to be calculated first.
-Then, the **Function** can be defined using string formatting.
+But sometimes it is useful to define this function at run-time, for example when the coordinates need to be calculated first.
+Then, the ``Function`` can be defined using string formatting.
 String formatting is natively supported in `Python3 <https://docs.python.org/3/library/string.html>`_ and is introduced in `C++20 <https://en.cppreference.com/w/cpp/utility/format/format>`_.
-For users of an older version of c++, a string formatting library can be used like `fmt <https://fmt.dev/latest/index.html>`_.
+For users of an older version of C++, a string formatting library can be used like `fmt <https://fmt.dev/latest/index.html>`_.

 .. tabs::